-Evaluation Item 1 Implementation Status Reason for Non- (4) Does the company compile statistics of greenhouse gas, water use, and total weight of waste in the past two years, and does it establish policies for energy conservation and carbon reduction, greenhouse gas emission reduction, water use reduction, and other waste management?
-Yes Abstract Explanation The Company implements GHG, Water use and Waste Inventory, and strategies to reduce greenhouse gas were established based on the Company's emission level to diminish the negative impact on the environment.
+Evaluation Item Implementation Status Reason for Non- Yes 1 implementation Does the company take inventory of its greenhouse gas emissions, water consumption, and total weight of waste in the last two years, and implement policies on energy efficiency and carbon dioxide reduction, greenhouse gas reduction, water reduction, or waste management? √ The Company implements GHG, Water use and Waste Inventory, and strategies to reduce greenhouse gas were established based on the Company's emission level to diminish the negative impact on the environment.
 Climate change caused increase of extreme temperature and level.
-The company taken the following policies to energy conservation and carbon reduction: 1.
+The Company taken the following policies to energy conservation and carbon reduction: 1.
 To devote to save water and energy and control pollution companywide and set reduction goals.
 2. To take corresponding improvement action plans to the goals of water saving, energy saving and pollution control.
-3. Review execution status and efficacy of action plans implementation ocial Issues Does the company formulate appropriate management policies and procedures according to relevant regulations and the International Bill of Human Rights? ~ annual.
-To protect the rights and interests of all workers, ACX strictly abides by the provisions of the Labor Standards Act and those of the requirements of international standards in all of our actions relevant to human rights.
+3. Review execution status and efficacy of action plans annual. ocial Issues None (1) Does the company formulate appropriate management policies and procedures according to relevant regulations and the International Bill of Human Rights? ✓ To protect the rights and interests of all workers, ACX strictly abides by the provisions of the Labor Standards Act and those of the requirements of international standards in all of our actions relevant to human rights.
 At the same time, we have consulted the code of conduct established by the Responsible Business Alliance (RBA), as the basis for our management policies into order to protect our employees.
-None (2) Does the company have reasonable employee benefit measures (including salaries, leave, and other benefits), and do business performance or results reflect on employee salaries? ~ The Company reviews the remuneration standard in accordance to market rates to ensure a competitive level of employee benefit measures.
+(2) Does the company have reasonable employee benefit measures (including salaries, leave, and other benefits), and do business performance or results reflect on employee salaries? ✓ The Company reviews the remuneration standard in accordance to market rates to ensure a competitive level of employee benefit measures.
 According to the Articles of Incorporation of the Company, if there is any profit for a specific fiscal year, the Company shall allocate no lower than 5% of profit of the current year is distributable as employees' compensation to integrate employees' compensation with its Company's operational performance and CSR.
 Also, by offering a platform of two-way communication though regular performance evaluations and future plan developments, we achieve individual and organization development by rewarding based on performance and encourage employees to grow with the Company.
-(3) Does the company provide a healthy and safe working environment and organize training on health and safety for its employees on a regular basis? ~ The Company aims to offer a safe and healthy working environment and promote a health life.
+(3) Does the company provide a healthy and safe working environment and organize training on health and safety for its employees on a regular basis? ✓ The Company aims to offer a safe and healthy working environment and promote a health life.
 The Company also regularly holds safety and health training sessions to employees.
-The Company has acquired OHSAS18001 qualification and designated a person for system management as well as regular review every year.
-(4) Does the company provide its employees with career development and training sessions? ~ The Company has established the Rules of employee training, to employees offers a comprehensive career development training program.
-(5) Does the company comply with relevant regulations and international standards in customer health and safety, customer privacy, and marketing and labeling its goods and services, and has it established consumer rights protection policies and complaint procedures? ~ The company ensures the quality of their products and services by following the laws and regulations of the government and relevant standards of their industries.
-The company follows relevant laws, regulations and international guidelines when marketing or labeling their products and services and shall not deceive, mislead, commit fraud or engage in any other acts which would betray consumers' trust or damage consumers' rights or interests.
+The Company has acquired ISO 45001 qualification and designated a person for system management as well as regular review every year.
+(4) Does the company provide its employees with career development and training sessions? ✓ The Company has established the Rules of employee training, to employees offers a comprehensive career development training program.
+(5) Do the company's products and services comply with relevant laws and international standards in relation to customer health and safety, customer privacy, and marketing and labeling of products and services, and are relevant consumer protection and grievance procedure policies implemented? √ The Company ensures the quality of their products and services by following the laws and regulations of the government and relevant standards of their industries.
+The Company follows relevant laws, regulations and international guidelines when marketing or labeling their products and services and shall not deceive, mislead, commit fraud or engage in any other acts which would betray consumers' trust or damage consumers' rights or interests.
 The Company regularly meets and communicates with customers.
 Customer satisfaction survey is also undertaken